vishnraj/go-scraper/README.md

   email       Emails if the desired criteria is met in watch

 Flags:
+      --check-selectors strings   Selectors that are used to check for the given expected-texts --expected-texts strings    Pieces of texts that we are looking for in order to confirm a given state on a page is met, which correspond to the check-selectors passed in (in order)
   -h, --help                     help for watch
   -i, --interval int             Interval (in seconds) to wait in between watching a selector (default 30)
       --wait-selectors strings   All selectors, in order of URLs passed in, to wait for